utack/utack_brouter_profile/README.md

 All data used for bike routing with BRouter (found at https://github.com/abrensch/brouter ) At the moment it contains a BRouter profile

+:arrow_forward::arrow_forward::arrow_forward: Please note: At the moment the a file that ships with BRouter is not fully updated.
+:arrow_forward::arrow_forward::arrow_forward: You need to manually copy [lookups.dat](https://github.com/abrensch/brouter/blob/master/misc/profiles2/lookups.dat) into the "profiles2" folder, overwriting the previous version.

 ### What is this profile useful for?
 The profile was built for some light touring or commuting with a city bike.
 It priorizies good ways and easy riding, but will suggest some more offroad ways to avoid traffic.